 It is extremely unusual for a dog to respond to oral medication and most cases they require a combination of injectable insulin and strict dietary management.
 Most dogs require one insulin injection per day although some do benefit from twice daily injections.

 The aim of the treatment is to address and correct any of the symptoms and restore the blood glucose level to as near normal as possible.
 The main objective is to prevent the blood glucose levels swinging too high or too low.

-Dogs that are seriously ill will be hospitalised and receive intensive care until they have been stabilised.
+Dogs that are seriously ill will be hospitalized and receive intensive care until they have been stabilized.
 Entire bitches should be spayed.

 Once a dog’s individual insulin dose has been established they will be allowed home and owners will be taught how to administer injections and given detailed management instructions.
 Owners will usually be asked to keep a note of their dog’s daily routine and to carry out the following tasks regularly:

 - Take urine glucose values each day and/or measure and record blood glucose levels (using simple home test kits)

 - Record the amount of insulin injected

 - Record the amount and time of feeding

 - Pre-printed assessment sheets are usually provided by the veterinary surgeon to help owners.